rrangwan/rrangwan/README.md

  - 👋 Hi, I’m Raj Kumar Rangwani
 - 🌱

+ # Hackathons:

+1. MOI_Hackathon_TeamTesseract : Demo of a feature to add to the existing android app of the Ministry of Interior of the UAE.
+The feature is to provide assistance to user's that cannot read English, or see.

  # 42 Repositories:

 1. 42_libft : It is a library of commonly used functions.